-To further evaluate the generalization capability of the ArGEnT models, we test the trained models on a case that lies outside the expressive capacity of the employed geometry parameterization for training, while its Reynolds number (924) remains within the training range.
+To further assess the generalization capability of the ArGEnT models, we evaluate the trained models on a case that lies outside the expressive capacity of the geometry parameterization used in training, while keeping the Reynolds number (924) within the training range.
 The results are shown in Figure \ref{Fig_lid_casePrediction_Extrapolation}.
-We can see that the cross-attention ArGEnT is still able to provide reasonable predictions, although with increased errors compared to the test cases within the training geometry distribution.
-This demonstrates the potential of the ArGEnT models to generalize to unseen geometries.
-The self- and hybrid-attention models (not shown here) exhibit similar behavior, with slightly higher errors than the cross-attention model in this extrapolation case.
-In contrast, the DeepONet model fails to handle this extrapolation case, as it relies explicitly on the predefined geometry parameterization employed during training.
-This limitation highlights a key advantage of the attention-based models, which are capable of operating directly on more general geometric representations and thus show greater flexibility in dealing with arbitrary geometries.
-Such an advantage is particularly relevant for practical applications, where geometric variations can be substantial and are often difficult to capture using a fixed, low-dimensional parameterization.
-Furthermore, these attention-based models have the potential to be further enhanced by incorporating transfer learning \cite{niu2021decade,goswami2022deep} or continual learning \cite{parisi2019continual, hadsell2020embracing, fu2024physics} strategies, which may improve their generalization performance when adapting to unseen geometries or problems.
+Cross-attention ArGEnT still provides reasonable predictions, although with larger errors than those observed for test cases within the training geometry distribution.
+This demonstrates the potential of ArGEnT to generalize to unseen geometries.
+The self- and hybrid-attention models, not shown here, exhibit similar behavior, with slightly higher errors than the cross-attention model in this extrapolation case.
+By contrast, the standard DeepONet cannot be applied to this case because it relies on a predefined geometry parameterization, and the extrapolated geometry cannot be represented within that parameterization.
+This limitation highlights a key advantage of the attention-based models: they operate directly on more general geometric representations and therefore offer greater flexibility in handling arbitrary geometries.
+This advantage is particularly relevant in practical applications, where geometric variation can be substantial and difficult to capture using a fixed low-dimensional parameterization.
+Moreover, these attention-based models could potentially be strengthened further through transfer learning \cite{niu2021decade,goswami2022deep} or continual learning \cite{parisi2019continual, hadsell2020embracing, fu2024physics}, which may improve their ability to adapt to unseen geometries or related problems.

-\begin{remark} \textit{Note that while the errors are not significantly different in Table \ref{tab_lid_errors} between the DeepONet and ArGEnt, only ArGEnT can handle geometries without parameterization.
-This is demonstrated in Figure \ref{Fig_lid_casePrediction_Extrapolation} which the DeepONet cannot predict since it was not trained on geometric parameterizations that can represent a hemisphere. } \end{remark}
+\begin{remark} \textit{Note that while the errors are not significantly different in Table \ref{tab_lid_errors} between the DeepONet and ArGEnT, only ArGEnT can handle geometries without parameterization.
+This is demonstrated in Figure \ref{Fig_lid_casePrediction_Extrapolation}, for which the standard DeepONet cannot be applied because the hemisphere geometry cannot be represented by its predefined parameterization. } \end{remark}